 - Cream the softened butter in the bowl of a mixer.
 Gradually add the powdered sugar and mix until well combined.

 - Add the vanilla and mix thoroughly.
 Add the Irish Whiskey one Tablespoon at a time and combine thoroughly.
+If necessary add a bit more powdered sugar for correct consistency.

 - Spread on cupcakes with a knife or offset spatula or pipe using a piping bag and tip.
 Let the frosting set up a bit before drizzling with the Bailey's drizzle.